DNS Delegation for DNScale Regions

 How Anycast Improves Delegation

 Each DNScale nameserver hostname (e.g., ns1.dnscale.eu) resolves to an anycast IP address that is announced from multiple physical locations.
-When a resolver queries ns1.dnscale.eu, the query is routed by BGP to the nearest DNScale point of presence.
+When a resolver queries ns1.dnscale.eu, BGP routes the query to a preferred DNScale point of presence based on network policy and topology.
 This means:

 You can verify the anycast behavior by checking which server responds to your queries: